 Travel time: 25 minutes by car

-Fans can see the very spot where Prince Philip (Matt Smith) and Princess Margaret (Vanessa Kirby) shared a private conversation in The Crown, on Knebworth House’s romantic wooden stairwell.
+See the very spot where Prince Philip (Matt Smith) and Princess Margaret (Vanessa Kirby) shared a private conversation in The Crown, on Knebworth House’s romantic wooden stairwell.
 The house itself casts a magnifying glass over 500 years of British history and culture, and entry includes an in-depth guided tour.

 Travel time: 30 minutes by car

 Offering an eclectic menu of traditional dishes and tasty modern recipes, The Lytton Arms is a friendly public house, with local bar staff ready to chat and fill hungry bellies with warming food.
-With a daily menu served until 9.30pm, guests can enjoy the cosy log-burner whilst sipping on a local craft beer – a glorious way to end the day!
+With a daily menu served until 9.30pm, you can enjoy the cosy log-burner whilst sipping on a local craft beer – a glorious way to end the day!

 Travel time: 10 minutes by car